mcltn/invoiceAnalysisV2/README.md

 ```
 ### Output Description (estimateCOS.py)
 *Excel Tab Explanation*
-   - ***Detail*** is a table of all billable metrics for each classic Object Storage instance.
-Each row contains a unique location, class, and metric value with estimated cost.
-Note Averag
+   - ***Detail*** is a table of all month to date usage for billable metrics for each classic Object Storage instance.
+Each row contains a unique location, class, and metric usage with estimated cost.
    - ***COS_PIVOT*** is a consolidated pivot of the cost estimate by location, storageClass and metric
    average_archive_byte_hours